NolanoOrg/cformers/README.md

 - Add Int3 and Int2 quantization support to GGML/LLaMa.cpp
 - Add fast Ampere-sparse quantized matrix multiplication functions in GGML/LLaMa.cpp

-## Known Limitations (We are fixing this.)
+## Known Limitations (We are fixing this ASAP.)

-This is currently 3-4 times slower than the [both](https://github.com/NolanoOrg/llama-int4-quant) the [existing](https://github.com/ggerganov/llama.cpp) C++ implementations of LLaMa.
+This is currently 3-4 times slower than the [both](https://github.com/NolanoOrg/llama-int4-quant) the [existing](https://github.com/ggerganov/llama.cpp) C++ implementations of LLaMa because of the way we are calling the C++ kernels from Python.

-We are creating bindings over the C++ kernels and calling them from Python to speed this up.
+We are creating pybindings over the C++ kernels and calling them from Python to speed this up.

 We would love to hear from you various ways in which we can speed this up.